Section 1: Introduction

 - Trauma Focused -- Cognitive Behavioral Therapy (TF-CBT) training for select staff.

-Additionally, the division will utilize ESSER II-Set Aside funds to provide mental health and social & emotional supports through mental health professional development and training as well as professional development at each school provided by participants of the division Mindfulness Cohort.
+Additionally, the division will utilize ESSER II-Set Aside funds to provide mental health and social & emotional supports through mental health professional development and training.

 Section 6: Consultation with Stakeholders and Opportunity for Public Comment